skousik/RTD_tutorial/step_1_desired_trajectories/README.tex.md

 ## Appendix 1.B: Low-Level Controller

 In `simulator`, each `agent` has the option of using a low-level controller (LLC), specified by the `agent.LLC` property.
-The Turtlebot agent in particular uses the `turtlebot_PD_LLC.m` LLC, which you can find in the [`simulator_files/`](https://github.com/skousik/turtlebot_RTD/tree/master/simulator_files) directory.
+The Turtlebot agent in particular uses the `turtlebot_PD_LLC.m` LLC, which you can find in the [`simulator_files/`](https://github.com/skousik/turtlebot_RTD/tree/master/simulator_files) directory of this tutorial repository.
 This controller does PD (proportional-derivative) control about a desired trajectory's speed and yaw rate.
 The closed-loop system can be written:
 $$
 \begin{align}
 \frac{d}{dt}\begin{bmatrix} x \\ y \\ \theta \\ v \end{bmatrix}